-Adya, an eight-year-old girl who had never coded prior to the event, wowed the judges with her video game “My pet dog”, in which players earn points by taking care of a dog.
-The jury was impressed by the creativity and technical complexity of the game and awarded her the first prize of the competition.
+Adya, an eight-year-old girl who had never coded before the event, wowed the judges with her video game “My Pet Dog”, in which players earn points by taking care of a dog.
+The jury was impressed by the creativity and technical complexity of the game and awarded her the first prize in the competition.

 Currently, only 15% of the UK technology workforce is female, and the numbers are on the decline.

 “Encouraging young people, especially girls, to develop technical skills will be crucial to the business world moving forward”, said Carolyn Smithson, head of online delivery at Telefonica, who sat on the judging panel.

 Other projects included “Finger Spelling”, a mobile app that teaches deaf children sign language through visual aids, “Binary Master”, a text-based game similar to Mastermind that requires players to guess random strings of binary numbers, and “Smoke Test”, a game that tells players how much money – and years – they have lost because of smoking.

 Most of the participants had little to no experience with coding before.